vistadataproject/vistadataproject.github.io/index.md

 In the VISTA Data Project (VDP), this organic data model is comprehensively exposed and incrementally normalized across all VISTA systems to produce a national, standardized Master VISTA Data Model (MVDM) spanning all VISTA systems.
 An operationalized MVDM provides new clients with a single, secure, symmetric read-write interface to every VISTA and, through _emulation_ of existing interfaces, VISTA's current clients such as CPRS and JLV work unchanged, but with greatly enhanced security.

 Through this same MVDM-driven mechanism, the functionality across all VISTA systems can be centralized to a single secure, cloud-based, veteran-specific Veteran Integrated Care Service (VICS),  allowing  the corresponding functionality of the 130 decentralized VISTA systems to be decomissioned while maintaining seamless continuity of veteran-specific care and services.
-An overview of this migration of veteran services to the cloud is as follows:

 ![vdp-transition -width70](assets/vdp-vista-vics-v3.png)